dart-archive/www.dartlang.org/src/site/articles/beyond-async/index.markdown

 You can separate the **sync** from the \*;
 they are distinct tokens.
-If you have existing code that used sync as an identifier, you can continue to do do.
+If you have existing code that used sync as an identifier, you can continue to do so.
 The word **sync** is not a true reserved word.
 Similar comments apply to **async**,
 **await**, and **yield**.